An American Carol

 An American Carol (released as Big Fat Important Movie in other territories) is a 2008 American satirical comedy film directed by David Zucker and written by Zucker, Myrna Sokoloff and Lewis Friedman.
 Using the framework of Charles Dickens' 1843 novella A Christmas Carol, the film follows liberal filmmaker Michael Malone (a parody of Michael Moore) as he is visited by three spirits to teach him the importance of Independence Day.
 The film satirizes liberalism in the United States, with focus on Moore's documentaries.
 It stars Kevin Farley as Malone, alongside an ensemble supporting cast that includes Kelsey Grammer, Leslie Nielsen, Trace Adkins, Robert Davi, and Jon Voight.

 Theatrically released on October 3, 2008, by Vivendi Entertainment, An American Carol received negative reviews from most critics, who found the film's humor and satire to be ineffective.
 It also was a failure at the box office grossing only $7 million against a $20 million budget.
-The film marked the final onscreen appearance by Dennis Hopper before his death in 2010.
+The film marked the final onscreen appearance by Dennis Hopper before his death in 2010, and the last collaboration between Zucker and Leslie Nielsen before the latters death in the same year.

 Plot

 Left-wing activist and filmmaker Michael Malone campaigns to end the celebration of the Fourth of July holiday.
-Malone holds pronounced anti-American views and truculently argues that America's past and present are both offensive, and therefore should not be celebrated.
+Malone holds pronounced anti-American views and truculently argues that America's past and present are both offensive and therefore should not be celebrated.
 He has finished another film entitled Die, You American Pigs! and just won the Leni Riefenstahl Award at the MooveAlong.org awards.
-They rush Malone off the stage before he can give a speech and his trophy is remarkably small, insignificant—and turns out to be a keychain.
+They rush Malone off the stage before he can give his entire speech and his trophy is remarkably small, insignificant—and turns out to be a keychain.
 Then they start televising the program and give out the Award for "Best Film Director" overall.
 Malone is already working on another anti-American film called Fascist America.

 On the evening of July 3, Malone watches a speech from President John F. Kennedy and mistakenly interprets the speech to mean avoiding war at any cost.
 President Kennedy rises out of the television set, corrects Malone regarding the intent of the speech, and informs him that he will be visited by three spirits.